Top commodity managers tip refiners and oil products for Q4

 But Frech believes it could be a structural shift because of the U.S. oil shale boom: "We could have a regional over-supply of U.S. crude for several years," he said.

-He added that because the market doesn't expect refining strength to be sustained, stocks such as Hollyfrontier (HFC.N), Valero (VLO.N) and Marathon Petroleum (MPC.N) are mispriced.
+He added that because the market doesn't expect refining strength to be sustained, stocks such as Hollyfrontier, Valero and Marathon Petroleum are mispriced.

 The Quantex fund, which invests in both commodity futures and natural resources equities, topped a Lipper performance league table of 130 actively managed commodity funds in the third quarter, up 22.21 percent.